jadonk/cloud9-examples/PocketBeagle/.work-in-progress/Grove/Kit.md

 Grove is a modular, standardized connector prototyping system.
 Consisting of Sensor, Actuator, Display, Communication, and Other function modules.
 Grove takes a building block approach to assemble electronics.
 Compared to the jumper or solder based system, it is easier to connect, experiment and build and simplifies the learning system.

-BeagleBoard.org PocketBeagle Grove Kit combines the Grove sensor modules with the powerful programming capabilities of Pocket Beagle, allowing students to interact with music using real-world information such as light, touch, keyboard, Slide Potentiometer, posture and so on, to create cool projects.
+BeagleBoard.org PocketBeagle Grove Kit combines the Grove sensor modules with the powerful programming capabilities of PocketBeagle, allowing students to interact with music using real-world information such as light, touch, keyboard, Slide Potentiometer, posture and so on, to create cool projects.